Spreading beef bans hit Indian farmers, traders - and lions

 Critics say tougher anti-beef laws discriminate against Muslims, Christians and lower-caste Hindus who rely on the cheap meat for protein, and fear they could pave the way to a nationwide ban that would threaten thousands of jobs.

-Tarode had hoped to pocket 12,000 Indian rupees ($190) from selling his bull - more than half the money he makes each month from farming and other paid labor.
+Tarode had hoped to pocket 12,000 Indian rupees ($190) from selling his bull - more than half the money he makes each month from farming and other paid labour.

 Drought in central India has hit farmers, and many want to sell livestock due to a lack of fodder and water.